-phone: 802.249.1362 | email: corinne.rockefeller@partner.vermont.gov
+phone: 802.261-5967 | email: sydney.vantassel@vermont.gov

 Open Door Policy

 ECO AmeriCorps maintains an open-door policy.
 This means members may contact the person they feel most comfortable addressing.
 In some cases, the issue may need to be shared and/or handled with other staff members.
 In this case, the person you originally addressed may still continue to serve as your point of contact.
 It is our belief that members should feel comfortable and safe approaching program staff on all matters.